 The equipment will also be brought to some larp events where Nordiclarp.org has a presence.
 We will use them to make reports there but you are welcome to borrow the gear if you want to help out with reporting, we’ll gladly show you how the equipment works.

-The equipment is a mixed bag of gear ranging from smartphone trinkets to studio lights.
+The equipment is a mixed bag of gear ranging from smartphone trinkets to studio backdrops.
 The idea is that you can pick what works for your needs at the time.
 Pretty much everything is included except cameras.
 Just add your smartphone and/or digital camera and you’re good to go!

 Action CameraGoPro Hero 4 Black Edition with a variety of mounts and accessories.
 It’s useful for action shots and discreet filming.